department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/claims.md

 : We use this term in the context of someone submitting an initial application for benefits.
 In general, a Veteran will "apply" for health care and "file a claim" for disability.

 **claim**
 : In most cases we use this term in the context of someone filing a disability claim.
 We also use this term in the context of reimbursement and after someone applies for a benefit and has been judged eligible.
 For example, a Veteran may file a travel reimbursement claim.
-We use the word claim intentionally to reflect that Veterans who are filing for disability-or filing a claim for reimbursement-have a right to that compensation.
+We use this term intentionally to reflect that Veterans who are filing for disability-or filing a claim for reimbursement-have a right to that compensation.

 **claim exam**
 : We use claim exams to determine if a Veteran has a service-connected disability.
 We also use claim exams to rate that disability.